Top 3 sightseeing spots along the Tokyo Bay coast

 telephone number 03-3570-9151 (Representative)

-business hours 10:00-17:00 *Tickets can be purchased up to 30 minutes before closing.
+Opening hours 10:00 AM - 5:00 PM *Tickets can be purchased up to 30 minutes before closing.

 Closed on Tuesdays and from December 28th to January 1st.

-*The museum may be closed temporarily for facility maintenance.
+*May be temporarily closed for facility maintenance.

 Official URL https://www.miraikan.jst.go.jp/